phueb/GroundedLang/README.md

 ### Semantic Roles

-Ther are four semantic roles:
+There are four semantic roles:
 - X
 - Y
 - I(nstrument)
 - L(ocation)

+X and Y can be considered Agent and Patient/Theme.

+### Grammatical Structure

+#### Syntax

+The syntactic structure has to do with ordering of verb arguments.

+Each action is uniquely associated with a single verb, which can have up to 4 required arguments:
+- X
+- Y
+- I(nstrument)
+- L(ocation)

+Word order must respect the order X, Y, I, L.
+Required arguments may be dropped by the language system.
+In those case, the argument in the next (right) position, simply moves to the previous (left) position.

+All possible sentence structures are shown below.

+__For all agents:__

+X Verb

+X Verb Y

+where Y is never a location, or instrument.

+__For a HUMAN agent:__

+X Verb Y I

+X Verb Y I L

+X Verb I

+X Verb I L

+X Verb L

-X and Y can be considered Agent and Patient/Theme and are always realized in slots X, and Y, respectively.
+In short, X and Y are always realized to the left, and to to the right of the verb, respectively.
-Arguments corresponding to either I or L are optionally realized at slot Y or Z, depending on whether Y is already occupied.
+Arguments corresponding to either I or L are optionally realized, and I must precede L.
+If Y is absent, but I (or L) is present, then I (or L) follow the verb.
+If I is present, I must always precede L.

+#### Morphology

+No morphological rules as of yet.

 ## Compatibility